 • Announcements on sales.

 Whatever you do, have a clear purpose when asking someone for their email address.
-Furthermore, including a specific call-to-action (CTA) or specific benefit will help you get more subscribers.
+Furthermore, a specific call-to-action (CTA) or specific benefit will help you get more subscribers.

 Follow Up Consistently Incorporating Great Content